Reviewed by: Makerdeck Editorial Team

 Look elsewhere if you:

-– Need built-in audio enhancement for raw recordings (choose Buzzsprout with Magic Mastering)
+- Need built-in audio enhancement for raw recordings — Buzzsprout’s Magic Mastering handles this natively, while Transistor expects you to bring polished audio

 Transistor vs Competitors